 - Maintain confidentiality

 The M2M program is an excellent opportunity for Members looking to build their leadership skills and interested in advancing in real estate leadership.

 OREA is committed to enhancing its diversity and inclusiveness.
 Please see OREA’s Commitment to Building Stronger Communities without Racism.

 If you have any questions, please contact Elaine La Chappelle, Head of Membership and Leadership Development, OREA, at email@example.com

 Committees are designated groups of individuals mandated to carry out specified duties as assigned to them and are often referred to as the ‘work horse’ of the board of directors.
 There are two types of committees at OREA: standing committees and special committees (i.e. ad hoc)

 You need to be an OREA member in good standing to apply.
-As of 2020, all committee members must also complete OREA Leadership 100 and 200 courses prior to the first committee meeting.
+All committee members must also complete OREA Leadership 100 and 200 courses prior to the first committee meeting.
 Each committee has a mandate or Terms of Reference that outlines its function.
 Some committees require some specialized skills/experience/qualifications.
 See the committee’s Terms of Reference before you apply to ensure that you qualify.